Grilled Mackerel in a Pan (Without Fish Smell)

 - Mackerel Pike Kimchi Stew

-Grilled Mackerel in a Pan (Without Fish Smell)
+Grilled Mackerel Fish in a Parchment Paper

 Ingredients